Indoor air pollution, mould and asthma are a serious issues in many homes!

 Remove or replace wet carpets and upholstery.

 If there are musty smells in your cupboards, bedrooms, bathrooms or in your kitchen you have mould in your home!
-It will only grow in areas where damp conditions exist!
-I can identify the source of the damp condition for you.
+It will only grow in areas where damp and moist conditions exist!
+I can identify the source of the damp conditions for you.
 Furthermore, I can perform a Mould Inspection and advise you on the best manner in which to remove the mould.